Find an Anthem In-Network Provider

-For more information, see the Global Core program brochure, go to the Blue Cross Blue Shield Global Core website (the three-letter prefix is QUC) or call Blue Cross Blue Shield Global Core at (800) 810-BLUE (810-2583).
+For more information, see the Global Core program brochure [PDF], go to the Blue Cross Blue Shield Global Core website (the three-letter prefix is QUC) or call Blue Cross Blue Shield Global Core at (800) 810-BLUE (810-2583).

 Before You Go

 - Know what services are covered.
-Consult the 2020 CORE Benefit Booklet.
+Consult the 2022 Benefit Booklet [PDF].

 - Bring your Anthem Blue Cross member ID card.